rmnl/clack/readme.md

 - [JW Player](http://www.jwplayer.com) Account API v2²

-¹: The JW Platform API can be _accessed by all Jw Platform users and resellers_.
+¹: The JW Platform API can be _accessed by all JW Platform users and resellers_and JW Player users with valid API credentials.

 ²: The JW Player Account API is at this moment __not accessible__ for customers.